grettke/be2/README.md

   - It sends the `-eval` message with the `EXPR` you sent it
     - This enters `server-eval-and-print` to handle the request
     - It returns the normal result
 - In `server-eval-at` The Client `read`'s the result of `server-eval-and-print`.
-Since The Client is running in batch mode the value is output to directly to `STDOU` unquoted.
+Since The Client is running in batch mode the value is output to directly to `STDOUT` unquoted.
 - This is why `server-eval-at` doesn't quote its results and why `be2` is necessary.

 ### Are `emacsclient` and Emacs the same thing?